-When hiring, developing, or promoting employees for new positions in your company, resumes, and interviews only tell you so much.
+When hiring, developing, or promoting employees for new positions in your company, resumes and interviews only tell you so much.
 A person’s education, experience, and references all provide indicators about what a person knows and what they have done.
-But, the best way to understand one’s abilities and level of proficiency is to conduct a skills assessment.
+But, the best way to understand one’s abilities and level of proficiency is to do an evaluation of skills.
+This can be done by conducting a skills assessment.

 What is a Skills Assessment?